ihor/NSPL/README.md

 Returns indexed list of items

 *$by* is an array key or a function
-If *$keepLast8 is true only the last item with the key will be returned otherwise list of items which share the same key value will be returned
+If *$keepLast* is true only the last item with the key will be returned otherwise list of items which share the same key value will be returned
 $transform is a function that transforms list item after indexing

 ```php